xv/touch-cmd-windows/README.md

 * Option `-d` (`--date=STRING`) on Linux is not supported here.
 * The format specifier of the `-t` option slightly differs from the Linux one (`[[CC]YY]MMDDhhmm[.ss]`).
 * The `-A` option does not exist on the Linux version of the command, but it does exist on macOS.
+* The `-C` option does not exist on either the Linux or macOS version of the command.

 File Operand Shell Expansion
 ----------------------------